pcqpcq/open-source-android-apps/README.md

 # Why?
 > A collection of Android Apps with Open Source.
 > This idea comes from [this project](https://github.com/dkhamsing/open-source-ios-apps).
-But it's [android-fork](https://github.com/dkhamsing/open-source-android-apps) is so that I create this one.
+But it's [android-fork](https://github.com/dkhamsing/open-source-android-apps) is so lazy that I create this one.

 # How?